 Advocacy in Action: The American Sportfishing Association

 The American Sportfishing Association functions as the sportfishing industry’s trade association.
-With a membership that includes manufacturers, retailers and others with an economic interest in fishing, the ASA hosts ICAST each year and is heavily involved in the politics of fishing.
 The ASA’s “Sportfishing in America” report provides a comprehensive measure of recreational fishing’s impacts in the US.
 Did you know that each year sportfishing accounts nearly $50 billion in sales and supports more than 800,000 jobs?

 Mike Leonard is the VP of Government Affairs for the ASA.
 “Quite a bit of our work involves making sure that there is a favorable business environment within which the sportfishing industry can operate,” he says.
 “As for anglers, a few things important points include joining a group or club—this really helps with representation and making your voice count.
 Another is buying a fishing license.
 Funds from license sales go toward a variety of habitat and conservation projects.
 The last thing is to realize that fishing is not something that we can automatically take for granted.
 All kinds of things go into ensuring fishing access and opportunity.
 There are even groups actively trying to stop recreational fishing.”